List of Outrageous Fortune characters: Rochelle Stephens

 Rochelle Stephens (Roz Turnbull) is Cheryl and Kasey's best friend, and has 2 children with Lloyd.

 Barry Gibbs

-Barry "Sparky" Gibbs (John Leigh) is and electrician, pyromaniac and associate of the West family, who sporadically turns up - usually to cause trouble.
+Barry "Sparky" Gibbs (John Leigh) is an electrician, pyromaniac and associate of the West family, who sporadically turns up - usually to cause trouble.
 He is an old friend of Wolf's, and trusts him implicitly.
 In series 5 he is sent to prison for kidnapping, eventually breaking out.
 In series 6 he returns as a "reformed" parking warden forced to join Ted's "crew".

 Falani

 Falani (David Fane) is a Samoan friend of the Wests and one of Wolf's partners in crime, with his specialty being the fencing of stolen goods.
 He lives in fear of his never-seen wife, known only as Mrs. Falani.

 Kasey Mason

 Kasey Mason (Nicole Whippy) is of the original owners of the lingerie business, Hoochie Mama, and the wife of Munter.
 She briefly dated Dane Harris after Munter and her separated, because they cheated on one another.
 However they got back together and Kasey became pregnant with their first child, even though Munter was previously thought to be infertile.
 Had a lesbian affair with an Inland Revenue inspector to try to keep her off Hoochie's case, after they staged a number of invisible parties to launder money through the business.
 In series 6 she and Munter welcomed a son, Hemi.
 She currently works for Hoochie Mama again and their new debt collecting company "Booty Call".